This BLOG On Two FHA Loans At The Same Time Mortgage Guidelines Was UPDATED On January 13th, 2019

 Purpose For FHA Loans

-The Federal Housing Administration created FHA Loans to assist hard working Americans become homeowners with very little money down and generous lending guidelines.
+The Federal Housing Administration created FHA Loans to assist hard-working Americans to become homeowners with very little money down and generous lending guidelines.
 FHA Loans is the most popular loan program in the United States.

 - A home buyer can qualify to become a homeowner with as little as a 3.5% down payment with a 580 credit score